Kuykendall, a Republican, was the representative for Tennessee's 8th congressional district from 1973 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kuykendall is shown as a purple triangle. (analysis methodology)
+Kuykendall is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Kuykendall sponsored bills primarily in these issue areas:

 Transportation and Public Works (38%) Labor and Employment (12%) Law (12%) Education (8%) Agriculture and Food (8%) Social Welfare (8%) Civil Rights and Liberties, Minority Issues (8%) Environmental Protection (8%)